appveyor/website/src/_posts/2018-11-06-gitlab-bitbucket-merge-pull-requests.md

 * To find this user name open `https://ci.appveyor.com/account/<account>/authorizations` and select `GitLab`
 * User’s role permission in the source repository should be at least `Reporter` role permission

+#### Bitbucket

+Add user AppVeyor authorized with Bitbucket to the Members of private fork projects.

+*  To find this user name open https://ci.appveyor.com/account/<account>/authorizations and select Bitbucket
+*  User’s role permission in the source repository should be at least `Read`

 TBD

 Best regards,<br>